 Daniel V. Dooley, Sr. is a former partner (retired) in the firm of PricewaterhouseCoopers LLP, where he was the global leader of the firm’s Securities Litigation and Investigations Consulting practice.
 As an audit partner, he performed examinations of companies in a wide range of industries and sectors – including: computers and electronics, energy, financial institutions, manufacturing and products, oil and gas exploration and production, and real estate, and software.
 Dooley has served as partner for the corporate investigations of – among others: Aetna US Healthcare, Ahold (Royal Ahold N.V.), Computer Associates International, DaimlerChrysler, First Republic Bancorp, McKesson HBOC, Network Associates (McAfee), Parmalat S.p.A, Phar-Mor, Sensormatic, and Xerox.
 He has served as an expert accountant on behalf of the U.S. Department of Justice, the U.S. Securities and Exchange Commission, and a number of private plaintiffs and defendants; and he has been qualified as an expert witness by various federal district courts, and various federal bankruptcy courts, and in the federal court of claims.
 Also, Dooley has served as an arbitrator in a number of accounting-related matters.
 He was editor-in-chief of the PricwewaterhouseCoopers Annual Securities Litigation Study, and chairman of the editorial board and editor of the West Law Securities Litigation Reporter; and he has served as an adjunct professor at New York State University – Stony Brook, and lectured at Harvard Law School, University of Chicago Graduate School of Business, Dartmouth Tuck School of Business, and Fordham Law School.
 He is a Certified Public Accountant, licensed in various states including New York, Connecticut and Louisiana, and he is a member of the American Institute of Certified Public Accountants and various state societies of CPAs.
 Presently, Dooley consults to a number of U.S. and foreign companies on litigation-related accounting issues and matters before the Securities and Exchange Commission.

-Dubravka K. Tosic is an Economist and Director at Berkeley Research Group, LLC (BRG), a national leader in economic and statistical consulting.
-She joined BRG in December 2015, after spending almost 6 years as a Principal at ERS Group, and over 12 years as a Director in the Dispute Analysis practice of PricewaterhouseCoopers, LLP in New York.
+Dubravka K. Tosic, Ph.D. is an Economist and Director at Berkeley Research Group, LLC (BRG), a national leader in economic and statistical consulting.
+Prior to joining BRG, Dr. Tosic spent almost 6 years as a Principal at ERS Group, and over 12 years as a Director in the Dispute Analysis practice of PricewaterhouseCoopers, LLP in New York.

-Dr. Tosic received her Master’s degree and Ph.D. in economics from Florida State University and her Bachelor’s degree from University of Maryland.
+Dr. Tosic received her Master’s degree and Ph.D. in economics from Florida State University and her Bachelor’s degree in economics from University of Maryland.

 Ewa Knapik is a Director in the New York Forensics Services Practice of PricewaterhouseCoopers ("PwC") and has over 20 years of professional experience.
 Ms. Knapik provides specialized advisory services to attorneys and their clients and senior company management.